 If the client is satisfied with our response following the above steps, that will be the end of the matter.
 However, if the client is not satisfied, they will be invited to contact our Complaints Handling Representative again and they will arrange for another Director who is unconnected with the matter to review the decision.
 They will write to the client within ten working days of receiving the request with confirmation of the firm’s final position in relation to the complaint, outlining the reasons and any final redress that is offered.

 Clients must always try complaining to us first.
 In most cases they will not be able to take their complaint further without allowing us the opportunity to put things right.

 We are permitted a period of eight weeks to consider the complaint.
 If for any reason we are unable to resolve the problem between us within that timeframe, then our clients are advised that they may ask the Legal Ombudsman to consider the complaint.

 Clients are free to refer any complaint about our work, fees or level of service but there are some conditions and time limits.
 Please be aware that any complaint to the Legal Ombudsman must usually be made within six months of the client having received a final written response from us about their complaint.
 Complaints to the Legal Ombudsman must usually be made within one year of the act or omission about which the client is complaining occurring or from when the client should have known about or become aware that there were grounds for complaint.

 For further information, please contact the Legal Ombudsman on 0300 555 0333 or visit www.legalombudsman.org.uk.
 The Legal Ombudsman may be contacted at PO Box 6806, Wolverhampton WV1 9WJ.

 Solicitors Regulation Authority

-For further information about our complaints handling procedures, please do not hesitate to contact Nama Zarroug by phone on 01512362224, by email NZ@a-l.law or by post to First Floor, 14 Castle Street, Liverpool, L2 0NE.
+For further information about our complaints handling procedures, please do not hesitate to contact James Roochove by phone 01512362224, by email JR@a-l.law or by post to Astraea Linskills, First Floor, 14 Castle Street, Liverpool, L2 0NE.